-Bedal Creek Trail is a 4.4 mile lightly trafficked out and back trail located near Darrington, Washington that offers scenic views and is rated as moderate.
+Bedal Creek Trail is a 4.4 mile lightly trafficked out and back trail located near Darrington, Washington that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is best used from July until October.

 No parking at trailhead; just find a wide spot in the narrow road and don't block the way.
 No facilities.

 (Sorry my photo doesn't look upside down on my computer or iPhone.
 I uploaded it a second time after rotating it in Preview, but now there's two upside down ones!!
 Does anyone know how to delete photos?)

 This was a challenging hike for my wife and I in some respects, but not for our friend, John, who has more high-country experience than us.
 I need to qualify that, because we went beyond Bedal Basin.
 If you're turning around at the basin, this is a fairly straight-forward and moderate hike, which is why I rate it moderate.

 We were aiming higher, though.
 Upward from the basin, heading toward the south flank of Sloan Peak, we were hoping to bag a peak (no name I know of) beyond the ridge you see to the right side of Sloan.
 Instead, we turned around at that ridge.

 Left the TH at 8:30 and arrived at the ridgetop at 3:30.
 Lingered there for close to an hour taking in the unbelievable views, and then got back to the TH at 8 pm.
 If you're only going to the basin, it only took 2-1/2 hours for us to make it to that point.